OpenMS/pyopenms-docs/docs/source/algorithms.rst

     spectra_ms1 = [s for s in spectra if s.getMSLevel() == 1]
     print(f'Number of MS1 spectra before merge are {len(spectra_ms1)}')

-    # merges blocks of MS1 or MS2 spectra
+    # merges blocks of MS1
     merger = SpectraMerger()

     merger.mergeSpectraBlockWise(exp)